Fukaya categories of plumbings and multiplicative preprojective algebras: Introduction

 \begin{thm} For any graph $\Gamma$ and $\mathbf{g}$, there is a quasi-isomorphism between the derived multiplicative preprojective algebra $\mathscr{L}_{\Gamma,\mathbf{g}}$ and the Chekanov-Eliashberg DG-algebra $\mathscr{B}_{\Gamma, \mathbf{g}}$. \end{thm}

-\begin{rmk} The main theorem is proved by identifying $\mathscr{B}_{\Gamma,\mathbf{g}}$ and $\mathscr{L}_{\Gamma,\mathbf{g}}$ by direct computation of the Chekanov-Eliashberg DG-algebra of the Legendrian $L_{\Gamma,\mathbf{g}}$.
-In view of the surgery results from \cite{BEE}, \cite{EkLe}, our result provides computations of various wrapped Fukaya categories as:
+\begin{rmk} The main theorem is proved by identifying $\mathscr{B}_{\Gamma,\mathbf{g}}$ and $\mathscr{L}_{\Gamma,\mathbf{g}}$ as DG-algebras by direct computation of the Chekanov-Eliashberg DG-algebra of the Legendrian $L_{\Gamma,\mathbf{g}}$.
+In view of the surgery results from \cite{BEE}, \cite{EkLe}, our result provides computations of various wrapped Fukaya categories via an $A_\infty$ quasi-isomorphism

 where $CW^*(C_v,C_w)$ stands for the morphisms between the cocores $C_v,C_w$ in the partially wrapped Fukaya of $(\#^{k+2g} (S^1 \times \mathbb{D}^3), \omega_{std})$ where all Legendrians $L_v$ are used as stops (see \cite[Conj.
 3]{EkLe}).
 In this setting, it is important that the indeterminates $t_v$'s do not commute with the other generators.
 On the other hand, if one specialises to $t_v = e_v$ for $v=1,\ldots,s$, one recovers the fully wrapped Fukaya category of $X_\Gamma$ where $X_\Gamma$ is equipped with the exact symplectic form associated with its Weinstein structure.
-Setting the value of $\mathrm{Log}(t_v) = \omega([S_v])$ to other constants, has the effect of turning on non-exact (bulk) deformations of the symplectic form, by giving area to the core surfaces $S_v$ of $X_\Gamma$.
+Setting the value of $\mathrm{Log}(t_v) = \omega([S_v])$ to other constants, has the effect of turning on non-exact (bulk) deformations of the symplectic form, by giving area to the zero-sections $S_v$ of the cotangent bundles involved in the plumbing $X_\Gamma$.
 One can interpret this as a computation of bulk deformed wrapped Fukaya categories. \end{rmk}

 \begin{rmk} As in \cite{EkLe}, let be the endomorphism algebra of the compact exact Lagrangians in $X_\Gamma$ which form the Lagrangian skeleton of the plumbing $X_\Gamma$.
 After letting $t_v=e_v$, for $v=1,\ldots,s$, one has a canonical augmentation